mkdunc/E-lens/README.md

 Note: all the details for the mesh file are defined within this function and can be manually changed if one wants to change the mesh.  <br />
 - estat_file2: write an estat file with given input mesh file,file to save to, emission potential, and potential of the focus electrode, shield, and control electrode.
 Returns nothing other than the file that is created. <br />
 -- Format: estat_file2(‘path/mesh_file’, ‘path/estat_file_to_save.EIN’, emission potential: a string of the value, focus electrode potential: a string of the value) <br />
 - mesh_permag_file2: write a mesh file as the input for permag.
 Returns nothing other than the file that is created. <br />
 -- Format: mesh_permag_file2(‘path/mesh_permag_filename.MIN’) <br />
 Note: all the details for the mesh file are defined within this function and can be manually changed if one wants to change the mesh.  <br />
+- permag_file2: write the magnetic permag file, given the desired input mesh file.
+Returns nothing other than the file that is created. <br />
+-- Format: permag_file2(‘path/mesh_file_to_use’, ‘path/file_to_save_as.PIN’) <br />
+Note: The magnet’s current that produces a field is the Current(2) parameter.
+It can be changed to change the solenoidal magnetic field.  <br />

+- TRAK_file2: write the trak .tin file with the given input estat and permag files.
+Returns nothing other than the file that is created. <br />
+-- Format: TRAK_file2(‘path/estat_file_name.EOU’, ‘path/permag_file_name.POU’, ‘path/TRAK_file_to_save_to.TIN’)  <br />
+Note: The other specific TRAK parameters are pre-set in this function, so it would be the first one to run and then change that one for desired changes in avg, demit, and ncycle. <br />

+- run_parallel: call the run parallel script (run_trak_cmd.py) with the given file list, number of simulations to run in parallel, and command.
+The command can be TRAK, MESH, ESTAT, or PERMAG.
+Returns nothing other than running the script. <br />
+Format: run_parallel([‘file1’, ‘file2’, file3’, etc…], number of files t run in parallel: a string, command to run: a string.
+Can be either TRAK, MESH, ESTAT, or PERMAG)  <br />